 Snacks are always best when you can take them with you.
 And that’s what is so great about Elote in a Cup!
 It’s like Mexican street corn, but less messy to eat and, dare I say, more fun?

-This easy recipe comes together with sweet corn in a creamy mayo and sour cream dressing with chili powder, garlic, and lime, with fresh parsley, green onions, and cotija cheese, topped with crunchy Fritos and more flavorful seasonings.
+This easy recipe combines sweet corn with a creamy dressing from mayo and sour cream, flavored with chili powder, garlic, lime, fresh parsley, green onions, and cotija cheese.
+It's topped with crunchy Fritos and more flavorful seasonings.

 It’s a fun holiday appetizer (kids go crazy for having their own cup of corn), perfect side dish for game day, and a fun party food for BBQs and summer gatherings.